Sample CPS transformations

 the fix is quite easy and we'll use the same infrastructure we built for

-the CPS evaluator: Execute
+the CPS evaluator: Execute, Continuation and

-.
+GUARD.
 We'll fix a bunch of the issues in the next section directly in the CPS

 transformer and JS code generator.